Kalamazoo Community Foundation

 - Demonstrate strong commitment to racial equity and justice

-- Show accessibility for marginalized communities
+- Show accessibility for marginalised communities

-- Center voices of people of color
+- Centre voices of people of colour

 - Present strong local partnerships